 Alignment with local fire department expectations

-Otis Fire Protection has experienced fire safety planners who have developed plans across the Lower Mainland and other provinces.
+Otis Fire Protection has experienced fire safety planners who have developed plans across the your area and other provinces.

 Fire safety plans consist of two key components: